naofumi/react-router-vite-rails/README.md

 * Download the GitHub respository.
 * Install dependencies with `bundle install`
 * Start the Ruby on Rails application with `bin/dev`
-* Build the React application with `bin/rails react:preview`
+* Build the React application with `bin/rails react_router:preview`
 * Access `http://localhost:3000`

-If you want to use the React Router development server with HMR, instead of building the React application, run the development server with `bin/rails react:dev`.
+If you want to use the React Router development server with HMR, instead of building the React application, run the development server with `bin/rails react_router:dev`.
 Then access the page with ``http://localhost:5173/react`.
 Note that you will not be able to switch between ERB and React pages with the React Router development server.